Children 14 and under

 Tips & suggestions

 - If the child has not flown before, take a trip to the airport.
-Point out the identifiable uniforms of US Airways representatives.
+Point out the identifiable uniforms of our representatives.

-- Introduce the child to the representative at the ticket counter and at the departure gate.
+- Introduce the child to the agent at the ticket counter and at the departure gate.

-- Let the gate agent know if the child has never flown before or if he or she has any condition that would require special attention during the flight.
+- Let the gate agent know if the child has never flown before or if he or she has any condition that may require special attention during the flight.

 - Provide the child with proper identification and cash for emergencies.
-On some flights, meals may be available for purchase.
+On some flights, meals may be available to purchase.

 - Provide materials to keep the child occupied and entertained during the flight.

 - Keep carry-on luggage to a minimum.
 Remind the child of the bags that he or she is responsible for.
-Make sure all bags have an identification tag with the child’s name.
-Report any losses to US Airways personnel immediately.
+Put an identification tag with the child’s name on all bags.
+Report any losses to our personnel immediately.

 - Arrive at the gate before the scheduled arrival time.

-- Remind the child to ask for assistance only from a uniformed US Airways representative.
+- Remind the child to ask for assistance only from one of our uniformed representatives.